shirley-qian0803/CS128H-project/README.md

 ## Technical Overview
 We want to utilize some libraries in Rust to help develop this game, for example, bracket_lib.
 There are many functions that helps build the fundamental blocks of our game, such as tick function, main_loop function and some pathfinding algorithms.
 We will use the tick function and main_loop function to handle the game state of Pac-Man.
 We will implement pathfinding algotithms for the ghost characters.

-For checkpoint 1 we plan to ...
+For checkpoint 1 we plan to realize the generation of the maze and the dots in the maze, the basic functionality of the player, and different game states.

-For checkpoint 2 we plan to ...
+For checkpoint 2 we plan to

 ## Possible Challenges